How to Become a Resident / Member

 - how they intend to meet their (financial, social, spiritual, physical) needs here

 When approved, the new resident then signs a residency agreement, which is a document outlining rules for behavior that could affect other people in the village, the project, or property.
 Residents may rent land, but may not build or hold warren leases – most tent or rent a room/space/house.
 Residents live here at Dancing Rabbit as members live: they are expected to participate in work rotations, utilize the vehicle cooperative instead of driving a personal vehicle, and are encouraged to serve on committees.
 They get a VCC bill along with any other co-op bills they incur through use.
-The main difference between members and residents is that residents cannot block consensus on member decisions.
+The main difference between members and residents is that residents cannot buy or build a home here or block consensus on member decisions.

 After six months of residency, residents become eligible for membership and can apply to be a member.
 Ideally, during the residency period, a person has taken the opportunity to get to know as many Dancing Rabbit members as possible; to work, play, and possibly even disagree and resolve conflict.
 The more realistic the residency experience the easier the decision-making becomes.

-The Membership selection process involves a residency review during which each applicant evaluates themselves as a match for Dancing Rabbit, and Members evaluate them, too.
-There is an interview, and then the Membership and Residency Committee (MARC) issues a recommendation for or against membership.
+The Membership selection process involves a review during which each applicant evaluates themselves as a match for Dancing Rabbit, and Members evaluate them, too.
+This is generally followed by an interview, and then the Membership and Residency Committee (MARC) issues a recommendation for or against membership.
 While this sounds scary, MARC and the Dancing Rabbit community in general work hard to keep the process kind and compassionate; usually there are no surprises.
 Members of Dancing Rabbit have two weeks to comment on MARC’s recommendation before the decision becomes final.
 The new members then sign a membership agreement, in which they agree to abide by the covenants and keep the sustainability guidelines in mind.

 If living at Dancing Rabbit interests you, click here to check out our visitor program!